 4.10.2 Locks

-Fortran provides explicit access control to coarray variables either through critical constructs or through the use of the lock / unlock statements.
+Fortran provides explicit access control to coarray variables through the critical construct which limits execution to one image at a time.

 The lock and unlock statements provide another mechanism for ensuring that data on an image are accessed by one image at a time.
 A lock is a scalar variable of the derived type lock_type that is defined in the intrinsic module iso_fortran_env.
 A lock must be a scalar coarray or an element of an array coarray.
 It has one of two states: locked and unlocked.
 The only way to change the value of a lock is by executing a lock or unlock statement.
 If a lock variable is locked, it can be unlocked only by the image that locked it.
 If a lock statement is executed for a lock variable that is locked by another image, the image normally waits for the lock to be unlocked by that image but there is an option to continue execution in this case.
 An error condition occurs for a lock statement if the lock variable is already locked by the executing image, and for an unlock statement if the lock variable is not already locked by the executing image.
 Here is a simple example of the use of a lock:

 lock (stack_lock[p])